fit2anything/keycloak-cluster-setup-and-configuration/README.md

 We are using 4.8.3.Final docker image in our deployment, using this version because RH-SSO 7.3.0.GA is derived from 4.8.3.Final(please refer to https://www.keycloak.org/support.html) so we believe this is a stable and LTS build.

-We add two cli script files based on the [keycloak image](https://hub.docker.com/r/jboss/keycloak/), these two files are the most important matter for this, here are the two files [TCPPING.cli](https://raw.githubusercontent.com/zhangliqiang/keycloak-cluster-setup-and-configuration/master/src/TCPPING.cli) and [JDBC_PING.cli](https://raw.githubusercontent.com/zhangliqiang/keycloak-cluster-setup-and-configuration/master/src/JDBC_PING.cli).
+We add two cli script files based on the [keycloak image](https://hub.docker.com/r/jboss/keycloak/), these two files are the most important matter, here are the two files [TCPPING.cli](https://raw.githubusercontent.com/zhangliqiang/keycloak-cluster-setup-and-configuration/master/src/TCPPING.cli) and [JDBC_PING.cli](https://raw.githubusercontent.com/zhangliqiang/keycloak-cluster-setup-and-configuration/master/src/JDBC_PING.cli).

 ![0](https://raw.githubusercontent.com/zhangliqiang/keycloak-cluster-setup-and-configuration/master/src/0.jpg)